 21st May 2009 – BSF Strategy for Change, Part 2

 “Building Schools For The Future” was a major funding initiative introduced by the previous Labour Government to enable a massive school building and modernisation programme (it was subsequently replaced under the Con-Dem coalition with the far less ambitious “Partnership For Schools”).
 Submission of a document called “BSF Strategy for Change, Part 2” by a deadline in Spring 2009 was a mandatory part of the bidding process for BSF funding.
 The RBKC submission named the Lancaster West site in a bid for BSF funding for the academy:

 “The proposed site is the current site of the North Kensington Sports Centre, Lancaster Road (including the area next to Grenfell Tower) in the Notting Barns ward” (RBKC Strategy for Change page 25)

-Again Lancaster Green is not named, and there is no reference to a park or public open space.
+Again Lancaster Green was not named, and there was no reference to a park or public open space on the site.

 5th May 2009 – 16th June 2009 Strategic Sites Consultation

 The Strategic Sites document formed part of the Core Strategy but was subject to a separate consultation between 05/05/2009 and 16/06/2009.
 The proposed site allocation for the KALC development was included as part of this consultation, and subsequently became Chapter 23 of the Submission Core Strategy which was ultimately approved at Examination in Summer 2010

 It should be noted that all of the above chronology took place before the concluson of the Strategic Sites consultation, and therefore pre-empted the approval of the KALC site allocation in that consultation.